gabrieljsilva/austromiautas/README.md

 ### Passive authorization
 This type of authorization determines that only users with a passive token will be able to access the API endpoints, that is, all endpoints are restricted, only those who have a passive token will be able to access the API.
 This system is used to control the general use of the API.
 In addition to the passive token, other information is used to determine who has authorization and this information is the hostname and protocol (http or https) of the client that is consuming the API.
 The passive token must be passed as a header with the name "X-API-TOKEN".
+In development environments, you can use the environment variable "ALLOW_INSECURE_REQUESTS = true" to disable the need for a passive token, this will create 3 tokens in the database pointing to the following addresses "http: // localhost: 80", "http://127.0.0.1:80" and "http://0.0.0.0:80".
+When making a request, the customer must be at one of these addresses.
+In addition, you can change the access token port manually later.

 ### Active authorization
 Active authorization determines that only users with an active token will be able to access protected endpoints.
 Essentially, active tokens are in the form of JWT (json web tokens) and it carries the identification of the user who is accessing the endpoints.
 Active tokens have an expiration time that can vary according to their purpose.
 Active token must be passed as Bearer Token.